-The Viewpark Conservation Group and its 2,200 members has successfully completed a community buy out of the land which is the Historic Douglas Support Estate in Lanarkshire, fondly known as ‘Our Glen’ by locals, and a treasured green space.
+The Viewpark Conservation Group and its 2,200 members has successfully completed a community buy out of the Historic Douglas Support Estate in North Lanarkshire.
+It is fondly known as ‘Our Glen’ by locals, and is a treasured green space.

 The funds awarded will help to restore the farmhouse to create a reception area for people visiting the Glen, with information and education facilities, a café and exhibition area to showcase the history of the estate.
 The Group will create three new jobs with the appointment of a project manager, a ranger and administrative support.